Caldecott Medal: Impact and analysis

 The Caldecott and Newbery awards have historically been considered the most important children's book awards.
 Anita Silvey, children's book author, editor, and critic, suggests they might even be the most important book awards, saying that "no other award has the economic significance of the Newbery and Caldecott".
 According to Silvey, a Caldecott winner can have sales increased from 2,000 to 100,000–200,000.
 Silvey also credits the Caldecott for helping to establish Bradbury Press and Roaring Brook Press as important publishers.
 It can also be an important recognition for authors.
 According to Leonard Marcus, Where the Wild Things Are's recognition brought its author and illustrator, Maurice Sendak, to national prominence.

 A 1999 study on the reading levels of Caldecott recipients suggested that most winners were written at the elementary age level, with the average reading level having decreased over time.
 A 2007 study of Caldecott recipients found that the prevalence and importance of female characters had risen and fallen several times over the history of the Caldecott.
 It also found that, unlike recipients of the Pura Belpré Award and Coretta Scott King Award, the behaviors of male and female characters remained distinct and adhered to traditional gender norms.
 A different 2007 study, by one of the same authors, also found an increase in the number of minority characters following a 1965 critique by Nancy Larrick, however the number of minorities had fallen by the 2000s.
 In recent years, there has been an increase in the number of minority characters and illustrators recognized.
 The Horn Book Magazine editor Martha Parravano has noted how rarely non-fiction books, especially non-fiction books about science, are recognized by the Caldecott.

 Recipients

+In 1938, Dorothy P. Lathrop’s illustrations for Animals of the Bible won her the inaugural Caldecott Medal, awarded for the year’s “most distinguished American picture book for children.”

 Multiple award winners

-Listed below are all illustrators who have won at least two Caldecott Medals or who have won a Medal and multiple honors.
+Listed below are all illustrators who have won at least two Caldecott Medals or who have won a medal and multiple honors.